Wear leveling SSDs

 2. Record the "erase counts" of all the blocks in one zone and save them to the wear leveling table.
 The table is maintained by a RAM register unit in the controller.
 The table will keep every block's "erase count" within the flash memory ICs.

-4. Check the “erase count” when a block is taken out from the spare pool.
-If an over-count block is bigger than the spare block, swap the static spare block with over-count block.
-“Over-count” means that the block’s erase count is already higher than the Wear Count Register, and this block should be swapped as soon as possible.
+4. Check the erase count whenever a block is taken out from the spare pool.
+If the block's erase count is already higher than the Wear Count Register threshold, it is flagged as "over-count" and should be swapped as soon as possible: the controller swaps it with the static block identified by the wear leveling pointer.

 Conclusion

 Wear leveling is needed to address the finite program/erase capability of NAND flash memory cells.
 When only a limited number of blocks are repeatedly used, the device can prematurely wear out.
-By even distributing the program/erase cycles over the entire flash storage device, the ATP Enhanced Wear Leveling mechanism makes sure that all memory cells are used to the maximum, thereby extending the life span of the device.
+By evenly distributing the program/erase cycles over the entire flash storage device, the ATP Enhanced Wear Leveling mechanism makes sure that all memory cells are used to the maximum, thereby extending the life span of the device.

 For more information on ATP's wear leveling techniques and other technologies that extend the life expectancy of its "Industrial Only" flash storage products, visit the ATP website or contact an ATP Representative.